 - *After* you've taken the reference screenshot, use the time preview function in P3D to check that all works OK for different times of day and then try different weather conditions.

-261_03 is a minor update to 26_02 and was tested mainly with REX Skyforce3D (more details in the readme file in the archive).
+262_01 is a minor update of 261_03 and was tested mainly with REX Skyforce3D (more details in the readme file in the archive).

 PTA aircraft lighting and/or VC tweaks can display MDL problems with a few JustFlight aircraft (and also the Aerosoft/Octopus An-2).
-So ...
-261_03 comes with two variations: with or without aircraft lighting enabled.
+Toggle the two aircraft/VC lighting options (all over values are OK).

 Customising presets: quick tips

 All systems are different, so if you feel you need to make further adjustments, here are some places to look: